matta-research-group/QCflow/README.md

 1. Generating a series of input molecules as `SMILES` - optionally, by combining different fragments into larger molecules/oligomers

 2. For each molecule:

     a. write `.com` Gaussian input files, `.sh` SLURM submission files

-    b. submit job (assuming you are working within a HPC)
+    b. submit a job (assuming you are working within a HPC)

     c. parse output file to submit further calculations or retrieve descriptors

-3. Combine descriptors and results in a `pandas` dataframe format or similar for plotting / further analysis
+3. Combine descriptors and results in a [pandas](https://pandas.pydata.org/) dataframe format or similar for plotting / further analysis

 ## Supported QC codes

-Only Gaussian is supported at the moment, but we plan to add support for Psi4.
+Only [Gaussian](https://gaussian.com/man/) is supported at the moment, but we plan to add support for [Psi4](https://psicode.org/).

 ## Installation